ubc-library-rc/rdm/content/07_data_dictionary.md

 # What is a Data Dictionary?
 {: .no_toc }

 A data dictionary is a type of documentation that provides important information about the variables in the dataset, such as their definitions, descriptions, and structure.
 This is especially important if you are working with multiple tables or with a database.
+A data dictionary can accompany the dataset or can be a standalone data item.

 It's useful to have a data dictionary because it's a critical tool for research reproducibility and revisitation.
 The main goal of a data dictionary is to help people understand and use the dataset(s).
 It will help answer questions like, "What does this variable mean?"